snowzach/doods2/README.md

 On your local machine run: `docker run -it -p 8080:8080 snowzach/doods2:latest` and open a browser to http://localhost:8080 Try uploading an image file or passing it an RTSP video stream.
 You can make changes to the specification by referencing the [Detect Request](#detect-request) payload.

-Two detectors are included with the base image that you can try.
+Three detectors are included with the base image that you can try.
 - default - coco_ssd_mobilenet_v1_1.0_quant.tflite - A decent and fast Tensorflow light object detector.
 - tensorflow - faster_rcnn_inception_v2_coco_2018_01_28.pb - A much slower but more accurate Tensorflow object detector.
+- yolov5s - https://github.com/ultralytics/yolov5 yolo V5 model - A fast and accurate detector

 ## Docker Images
 DOODS2 is distributed in a docker image.
 There are several tags you can reference to pick the image you like.
 - armv7l - 32 bit ARM devices with a v7 CPU like the Raspberry Pi
+  - Does not include PyTorch or Tensorflow Object Detection
 - aarch64 - 64 bit ARM devices with a v8 CPU (Raspberry Pi 64 bit, ODroid, etc)
+  - Does not include PyTorch or Tensorflow Object Detection
 - noavx - 64 bit x86_64 architecture WITHOUT avx support.
 This should run on just about everything.
 - latest - The `latest` tag references the above 3 tags so if you pick latest it should work on just about everything.